 Last, but not least, re-enrollment is an extension of the auto-enrollment feature put in place for new hires.
 It gives the plan the ability to expand the existing choice-architecture benefit to all employees, while allowing them to opt out or invest on their own.

 How it works.
 Participants are placed automatically in an age-appropriate qualified default investment alternative (QDIA) that is typically professionally managed.
-A Callan 2014 Plan Sponsor survey cited the biggest reasons for re-enrollment as changes in the fund lineup and a concern about participants’ poor investment selections.
+According to a Callan survey, by far, the biggest reason for re-enrollment in 2018 was changes in the fund lineup.
 For those participants who don’t regularly review their investment options, re-enrollment is a great way to hit the reset button to ensure that they are appropriately invested and in a better position to meet their retirement goals.

 Benefits.
-When implemented correctly, re-enrollment allows plan sponsors to strengthen their fiduciary standing by gaining sought-after safe harbor protections through the Pension Protection Act of 2006.
+When implemented correctly, re-enrollment allows plan sponsors to strengthen their fiduciary standing by gaining sought-after safe harbor protections through the Pension Protection Act.